 EY policies describe the requirements for timely and direct senior professional participation, as well as the level of review required for the work performed.
-Supervisory members of an audit engagement team perform a detailed review of the audit documentation for accuracy and completeness.
-Senior audit executives and engagement partners perform a second-level review to determine adequacy of the audit work as a whole, and the related accounting and financial statement presentation.
-A tax professional reviews the significant tax and other relevant working papers.
+Supervisory members of an audit engagement team perform a detailed review of the audit documentation for technical accuracy and completeness.
+Senior audit executives and engagement partners perform a second-level review to determine the adequacy of the audit work as a whole and the related accounting and financial statement presentation.
+Where appropriate, and based on risk, a tax professional reviews the significant tax and other relevant working papers.
 For listed and certain other companies, an engagement quality reviewer (described below) reviews important areas of accounting, financial reporting and audit execution, as well as the financial statements of the company we audit and our auditor's report.